 Stacey Baker is a public engagement program associate for the American Association for the Advancement of Science Center for Public Engagement with Science and Technology.
-Stacey coordinates AAAS Family Science Days at the AAAS Annual Meeting, facilitates Communicating Science workshops, and supports other Center programs.
-Prior to joining AAAS in 2016, Stacey received her Master’s in Biology (American University) with a thesis in the evolutionary genetics of red shouldered soapberry bugs and a Bachelor’s in Zoology (SUNY Oswego).
+In this role, Stacey manages the board-appointed Committee on Science & Technology Engagement with the Public (CoSTEP), is on the steering committee for SciEngage, is an interim co-leader of the Society Civic Science Initiative, facilitates Communicating Science workshops, and supports other Center programs.
+Prior to the pandemic, Stacey organized the AAAS Family Science Days science festival as part of the AAAS Annual Meeting, building connections with local community organizations across the United States.
+Before joining AAAS in 2016, Stacey received her Master’s in Biology (American University) with a thesis in the evolutionary genetics of red shouldered soapberry bugs and a Bachelor’s in Zoology (SUNY Oswego).
 She went on to study molecular biology at the National Institutes of Health and then taught biology courses at Montgomery College in Rockville, MD.
-When not talking to Lyft drivers about scicomm, she can be found climbing rocks, reading in a park or checking out the best coffee and pastries she can find in DC!
+Born on a farm, her rural upbringing has empowered her sense of community, and inspired her passion for community engagement.